-COMMUNITY CENTER PROJECT PLAN, RP-1
+POWHATAN SCHOOL PROJECT PLAN, RP-1

-The Community Center Project RP-1 Facility Description, provided herein, offers the community, its surrounding property owners and investors a significant financial, esthetic, and functional benefit.
-More specifically, it represents the redevelopment of the Powhatan High and Elementary School Facility at 175 Main Street into a vital 55,000 sqft taxable asset that will employ 50 individuals, supporting: (a) an attractive 53 room luxury hotel (b) a family restaurant; (c) a wellness center for fitness training and physical rehabilitation with an indoor pool; (d) a child care center with pre/after school program supported by complimentary youth/senior centers; (e) a fine arts program with a combination performing arts center and cinema; (f) a Powhatan Point Museum; (g) Ohio Valley Native American Museum; (h) Ohio Valley Coal/Oil/Gas Museum; (i) a complete makeover of the current exterior property and perimeter streetscape; and (j) 3,000 sqft of leased space for Professional Offices and Retail Shops/ Businesses.
+The Powhatan School Project RP-1 Facility Description, provided herein, offers the community, its surrounding property owners and investors a significant financial, esthetic, and functional benefit.
+More specifically, it represents the redevelopment of the Powhatan High and Elementary School Facility at 125 Second Street into a vital 55,000 sqft taxable asset that will employ 50 individuals, supporting: (a) an attractive 53 room luxury hotel (b) a family restaurant; (c) a wellness center for fitness training and physical rehabilitation with an indoor pool; (d) a child care center with pre/after school program supported by complimentary youth/senior centers; (e) a fine arts program with a combination performing arts center and cinema; (f) a Powhatan Point Museum; (g) a complete makeover of the current exterior property and perimeter streetscape; and (h) 3,000 sqft of leased space for Professional Offices and Retail Shops/Businesses.

-The Community Center facility further serves as an anchor tenant and start of a major revitalization change for the downtown area.
+The Powhatan School facility further serves as an anchor tenant and start of a major revitalization change for the downtown area.
 The Powhatan Point Revitalization Association (PPRA) has initiated the feasibility research, concept development, and financial analysis to assess implementation and planning for this project and the overall downtown commercial district.
-To facilitate this effort, a Powhatan Point Riverfront Resort, will be established to manage the overall downtown development, including the RA-1 Community Center Project and related operation.
-The Resort is seeking investor partners and hotel, restaurant, day care, fitness/rehabilitation, museums, fine arts/performing arts/cinema interested providers to become functional tenants within this unique building configuration.
-As reflected herein, the Community Center Project is great investment to what is a larger redevelopment plan of the downtown waterfront district guided by a central theme of creating a destination site applying mixed land use strategies for retail, office and luxury condos.
+To facilitate this effort the PPRA is seeking investor partners and hotel, restaurant, day care, fitness/rehabilitation, fine arts/performing arts/cinema interested providers to become functional tenants within this unique building configuration.
+As reflected herein, the Powhatan School Project is great investment to what is a larger redevelopment plan of the downtown waterfront district guided by a central theme of creating a destination site applying mixed land use strategies for retail, office and luxury condos.
 More important it provides a \$3.8M taxable ratable for the town, jobs, and improves downtown owner property values.

-The Community Center Project RP-1 facilitates the above theme approach with the ready availability of hotel rooms, conference space, fitness/rehabilitation facility, museums, fine and performing arts center and restaurant operation in a single building.
+The Powhatan School Project RP-1 facilitates the above theme approach with the ready availability of hotel rooms, conference space, fitness/rehabilitation facility, museums, fine and performing arts center and restaurant operation in a single building.
 It's current historical masonry (flood resistant) design, combined with enhanced flood protection will meet today's FEMA requirements and assure functional use for the next hundred years.
 When related to the waterfront plans, the building represents a place-making landmark with special character/identity, creating an inviting stop-over, and complements the downtown cultural arts district.
 The school hotel conference center provides for many a first-time experience of the area through business visits, conferences and stays at the hotel, which will market the community (networking), and encourage follow-on stays, retail purchases, and potential condo buyer/time-share interest.